ILasya/Web_Scraping_Indian-Movie-Celebrities_Database_ILasya/README.md

 from requests import get

-# Data and Image Scraping the TOP 200 Best Indian Celebrities Of India in IMDb
+# Data and Image Scraping the "TOP 200 Best Indian Celebrities Of India" website of IMDb

 1. importing all the necessary libraries